Formula for OEE calculation – problems, fixes

 Quality is abnormally high

-Before doing the calculation for OEE for any time period, ensure that all these have been considered properly:
+Before doing the OEE calculation for any time period, ensure that all these have been considered properly:

 In Availability